 Mortgage less than basis.
 If the buyer assumes a mortgage that is not more than your installment sale basis in the property, it is not considered a payment to you.
-It is actually a recovery of your basis.
-The selling price minus the mortgage equals the contract price.
+It is considered a recovery of your basis.
+The contract price is the selling price minus the mortgage.